Feeds:

 3. If you are bilingual or work with LEP populations, consider having them file comments in other languages as well as in English, for impact.

-For more information about commenting and the proposed regulations, see www.nsclc.org and www.healthlaw.org .
+For more detailed information, see the comments that NHeLP and NSCLC will be submitting, available very shortly at www.nsclc.org and www.healthlaw.org .
 Please feel free to submit detailed comments if you prefer.

 Katharine Hsiao khsiao@nsclc.org